 When a company wants to raise capital, it can issue two kinds of stock: preferred and common stock.
 Common stock represents partial ownership of a company.
 When you buy it, you get certain voting rights, and you can earn immense gains if the stock’s value increases.

-Preferred stocks, however, don’t represent partial ownership.
+Preferred stockholders, however, don’t have voting rights.
 Like government-issued bonds, a preferred stock is a form of fixed-income security.
 You buy preferred stock from a company, and, in exchange, the company pays you a consistent payout over a certain number of years.

 Investors like preferred stocks because they typically have higher payouts than bonds as well as higher yields than the dividends on common stocks.
 Because their value isn’t tied to the market, they could hold steady during market fluctuations.
 The downside, however, is that a company can skip or postpone payouts on preferred stocks — a feature that distinguishes them from bonds.